bwakedavis/bwakedavis.github.io/about.markdown

 permalink: /about/
 ---

-Howdy, Davis Here, stick around for more blogs
+Howdy, Davis Here, stick around for more writeups